 What Are the Benefits?

 - Ensures that there are no missed opportunities to promote and provide family planning/AYSRH information and services

-- All staff at the facility have basic knowledge of family planning; minimizes myths and misconceptions that staff themselves may have
+- All staff at the facility have basic knowledge of family planning/AYSRH; minimizes myths and misconceptions that staff themselves may have

-- Addresses facility-related barriers to accessing family planning; for example, security guard teasing an unmarried woman for seeking family planning services or client getting lost trying to find the family planning clinic
+- Addresses facility-related barriers to accessing family planning/AYSRH services; for example, security guard teasing an unmarried woman for seeking family planning services or client getting lost trying to find the family planning clinic

-- Serves as platform to support provider-initiated family planning
+- Serves as platform to support provider-initiated family planning/AYSRH services

 Who Can Participate in the Orientation Sessions?